ungoldman/contracts/readme.md

 # Contracts

-Generates a web development contract based on a template.
+Generate a web development contract based on a template.

 ## Example